kylemcdonald/AppropriatingNewTechnologies/readme.md

 In order to pass the class, students must complete the assignments, the final project, and attend class.
 A student will fail if they miss more than one class, miss more than one assignment, or fail to present a completed final project.

 In order to receive feedback, the assignments must be handed in before the following class.
 Late assignments are completely acceptable, but they will not receive feedback.

-## Auditing Policy

-Anyone is free to audit the class, and especially welcome to join in class discussion.
-But I can only grade assignments, offer homework help, and answer emails from people who are registered for the class.